chiraggude/larabase/README.md

 **Note**: The URL depends on how you have configured your webserver.

 ## Upcoming Features
 * Reports to be displayed in masonry-style grid
-* Reports resource to be renamed to Blog
 * Allow users to destroy their account (soft delete)
 * Profile Pictures via Gravatar
 * OAuth 1 & 2 - Login via FaceBook, Twitter, LinkedIn, Google, Microsoft, GitHub